-- (a) "Active gas pipeline" means an in-service pipeline that carries gas in gaseous or vapor phase and may contain fractional amounts of liquids, solids, and other non-hydrocarbon gases. - (a)(b) "Alteration" of a production facility means any action that changes by more than ten percent the total processing capacity, or storage volume of the production facilities within a given secondary containment.
-"Alteration" does not include activities such as maintenance, replacement, or minor modification of production facilities, or installation of temporary production facilities.
+- (a) "Alteration" of a production facility means any action that changes by more than ten percent the total processing capacity, or storage volume of the production facilities within a given secondary containment.
+"Alteration" does not include activities such as maintenance, replacement, or minor modification of production facilities, or installation of temporary production facilities. - (b) "Catch basin" means a dry sump that is constructed to protect against unplanned overflow conditions.

-- $\frac{b}{c}$ "Catch basin" means a dry sump that is constructed to protect against unplanned overflow conditions. - (c)(d) "Decommission" means to safely dismantle and remove a production facility and to restore the site where it was located in accordance with Sections 1775 and 1776(f). - (d)(e) "Designated waterways" means any named perennial or ephemeral waterways or any perennial waterways shown as solid blue lines on United States Geological Survey topographic maps and any ephemeral waterways that the Supervisor determines to have a direct impact on perennial waterways. - (e)(f) "Environmentally sensitive" means any of the following: - (1) A production facility within 300 feet of any public recreational area, or a building intended for human occupancy that is not necessary to the operation of the production operation, such as residences, schools, hospitals, and businesses. - (2) A production facility within 200 feet of any officially recognized wildlife preserve or environmentally sensitive habitat that is designated on a United States Geological Survey topographical map, designated waterways, or other surface waters such as lakes, reservoirs, rivers, canals, creeks, or other water bodies that contain water throughout the year. - (3) A production facility within the coastal zone as defined in Section 30103(b) of the Public Resources Code. - (4) Any production facility which the Supervisor determines may be a significant potential threat to life, health, property, or natural resources in the event of a leak, or that has a history of chronic leaks. - (f)(g) "Field" means the general surface area that is underlain or reasonably appears to be underlain by an underground accumulation of crude oil or natural gas, or both.
-The surface area is delineated by the administrative boundaries shown on maps maintained by the Supervisor. - (g)(h) "Flowline" or "injection line" mean any pipeline that connects a well with a gathering line or header. - (i) "Fluid" means liquid or gas. - (j) "Freshwater" means water that contains 3,000 mg/L TDS or less. - (i)(k)"Gas" means any natural hydrocarbon gas coming from the earth.
+- (c) "Decommission" means to safely dismantle and remove a production facility and to restore the site where it was located in accordance with Sections 1775 and 1776(f). - (d) "Designated waterways" means any named perennial or ephemeral waterways or any perennial waterways shown as solid blue lines on United States Geological Survey topographic maps and any ephemeral waterways that the Supervisor determines to have a direct impact on perennial waterways. - (e) "Environmentally sensitive" means any of the following: - (1) A production facility within 300 feet of any public recreational area, or a building intended for human occupancy that is not necessary to the operation of the production operation, such as residences, schools, hospitals, and businesses. - (2) A production facility within 200 feet of any officially recognized wildlife preserve or environmentally sensitive habitat that is designated on a United States Geological Survey topographical map, designated waterways, or other surface waters such as lakes, reservoirs, rivers, canals, creeks, or other water bodies that contain water throughout the year. - (3) A production facility within the coastal zone as defined in Section 30103(b) of the Public Resources Code. - (4) Any production facility which the Supervisor determines may be a significant potential threat to life, health, property, or natural resources in the event of a leak, or that has a history of chronic leaks. - (f) "Field" means the general surface area that is underlain or reasonably appears to be underlain by an underground accumulation of crude oil or natural gas, or both.
+The surface area is delineated by the administrative boundaries shown on maps maintained by the Supervisor. - (g) "Flowline" or "injection line" mean any pipeline that connects a well with a gathering line or header. - (h) "Gathering line" means a pipeline (independent of size) that transports liquid hydrocarbons between any of the following: multiple wells, a testing facility, a treating and production facility, a storage facility, or a custody transfer facility. - (i) "Header" means a chamber from which fluid is distributed to or from smaller pipelines. - (j) "Idle well" means any well that for a period of 24 consecutive months has not either produced oil or natural gas, produced water to be used in production stimulation, or been used for enhanced oil recovery, reservoir pressure management, or injection.
+For the purpose of determining whether a well is an idle well, production or injection is subject to verification by the Division.
+An idle well continues to be an idle well until it has been properly abandoned in accordance with Section 3208 or it has been shown to the Division's satisfaction that, since the well became an idle well, the well has for a continuous six-month period either maintained production of oil or natural gas, maintained production of water used in production stimulation, or been used for enhanced oil recovery, reservoir pressure management, or injection.
+An idle well does not include an active observation well.